241580L/DesCode-M1/README.md

 1. Go to Source Control
 2. Go to CHANGES > Changes > (file you want to commit)
+3. Click on + icon that says "Stage Changes"
+4. Click on dropdown menu (v) next to "✓ Commit" button
+5. Click on "Commit & Push"
+6. Type a commit message
+7. Click on ✓ that says "Accept Commit Message" (on top right)

 ## Basic Commands
 ```